LPSN INVESTOR NEWS: ROSEN, SKILLED INVESTOR COUNSEL, Encourages LivePerson, Inc. Investors to Inquire About Securities Class Action Investigation – LPSN

-WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of LivePerson, Inc. (NASDAQ: LPSN) resulting from allegations that LivePerson may have issued materially misleading business information to the investing public.
+WHY: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of LivePerson, Inc. LPSN resulting from allegations that LivePerson may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased LivePerson securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.